-“It’s an opportunity for both your primary care provider and yourself to get a look at how your blood pressure changes throughout the day and what your trends are,” Melinda said.
+“It’s an opportunity for both your primary care provider and you to get a look at how your blood pressure changes throughout the day and what your trends are,” Melinda said.
 “Trends in your blood pressure are the most critical decision point for a health care provider.”

 While monitoring your blood pressure at home helps in tracking your treatment, it also encourages you to have better control over your condition.